Is it safe to eat dried fruits during pregnancy?

 Dried fruits during pregnancy

 A well-balanced pregnancy diet can not only help you stay healthy and recover easier after labour, but should also meet your unborn child's needs.
 Your dietary choices should provide you with the necessary nutrients such as minerals, vitamins and fibre.
-An easy way to get them is to add dried fruits to your diet.
+Packed with nourishing nutrients, these pregnancy snacks will give you and your baby the nutritional boost you will both be in need for soon.
+An easy way to get them is to add dried fruits to your diet by snacking on them or as a topping for your regular meals.
 Just as any other foods though, you should eat them in moderation and know which ones to be careful with.

 Which dried fruits should you eat?